mohanadelemary/marketing-science-learning-plan/1_experiment_design_stats/notes.md

    - Anderson-Darson (used to test other distribution types as well) Null Hypothesis: Data fits normal distribution, if p less than 0.05, reject null, non-normal distribution. p greater, fail to reject and assume normal distribution.

-Problems with analytical tests: p-value depends on sample size. small samples mostly yield on-representative large values.
+Problems with analytical tests: p-value depends on sample size. small samples mostly yield non-representative large values.
 Therefore graphical tests are more frequently used.

 3. Graphical Test:
 - Normal histogram plotting to visually detect a bell curve